 For example, I just saw a Tweet made a block from the Circuit Court for Baltimore City asking “Is there snoring allowed in the courtroom?”
 I bet that’s not somebody you want on your jury, right?
 I’m not sure exactly how useful of a tool this will be, but it’s certainly interesting to play with.

 I want to make sure I’m up to speed on all of this.
-If attorneys and judges are not well versed in the workings of the internet and social media, managing the risks of juror misconduct can be a daunting task.
-7Link to the text of the note Faced with alleged misconduct, attorneys and judges need to know how to deal with determining [*7] whether misconduct has occurred and ultimately determining whether any misconduct is prejudicial.
+If attorneys and judges are not well-versed in the workings of the Internet and social media, managing the risks of juror misconduct can be a daunting task.
+Faced with alleged misconduct, attorneys and judges need to know how to deal with determining [whether misconduct has occurred and ultimately determining whether any misconduct is prejudicial.]

 Mark Twain thought our jury system imposed a “ban upon intelligence and honesty.”
 And this was before the days of tweets, emails, Google, blogs, and texts.